ginnox1/iCADdocs_online/ChartRead/ChartRead.md

 1. Now, start the reader from `Workflow > Read Chart`, and hover arround.
 The values are interpolated for the desired value and displayed.

     <img src="./media/Image 014.png" style="Width:6in">

+> :notebook: **Note**: If more than two series data are found, then the interpolation method used to calcualte the new value will use that specified in the *Variable Editor.*